-Emily Galvin-Almanza, senior legal counsel, has been a public defender in both California and New York, most recently at The Bronx Defenders, where she spent the last five years as a criminal defense attorney.
+Emily Galvin-Almanza, Director of Media Strategy, has been a public defender in both California and New York, most recently at The Bronx Defenders, where she spent the last five years as a criminal defense attorney.
 There, she litigated trial cases and wrote about her work in The Atlantic and Slate, advocating for reform not just on the page but at the New York State Legislature and in testimony to the New York City Council.
 Prior to joining The Bronx Defenders, Emily was with Stanford Law School’s Three Strikes Project, where she fought for reforms to California’s three strikes law and represented lifers seeking relief under the reformed law.
 In addition to her work with The Justice Collaborative, Emily is also the CEO and Founder of Partners For Justice, a nonprofit that trains and places college graduates in public defenders’ offices to fight the enmeshed penalties of justice-system involvement, obtain access to vital services, and make low-income community members’ voices heard.
 Emily was a clerk to the Honorable Thelton Henderson in the Northern District of California, received her BA in English from Harvard University, and her JD from Stanford Law School.